VISION 2025

 This vision begins with a question: what can a computer do for a doctor?

 A computer can design drugs.
 AlphaFold and ESM-3 protein structure modeling software are used to design biologic drugs to target proteins to switch them off, capture them or join them with other proteins.
 Molecular simulation software like Schrödinger are used to simulate protein interactions with drugs or other proteins.
 Other emerging software study properties of cells in the presence of drugs, like RNA sequences, cell physiology with spatial imaging, and DNA sequences.
 All these tools provide data relevant to therapeutic design.
 These data fall into 2 categories: drug modeling and cell modeling.
 Drug modeling simulates the drug itself to visualize how it can be designed.
 Cell modeling models cellular behavior in the presence of drugs.
-Both these techniques provide data to inform drug development, primarily in the design phase.
+Both techniques inform drug development, primarily in the drug design phase.
 It is important to note that both these techniques suffer data loss.
 Simulation software is not perfect so certain drug categories cannot be designed well.
 Acquiring cellular data is a lossy error-prone process.

 Health care experience I am targeting is: as much as a computer can do for a patient is done with ONITO, from diagnosis to treatment planning to therapeutic design.
 ASBL plugs into ONITO and takes designed therapies to manufacture them.
 Today, many humans exist between diagnosis and therapeutic delivery.
 Hence, ASBL and ONITO are designed to work with doctors and scientists, providing a simple user interface to analyze, diagnose, and treat patients.